IBM-Bluemix-Docs/ComposeForScyllaDB/connecting-external.md

 After all of the imports, we use a `Cluster.builder()` to build up the configuration.
 Only one of the `ContactPoint`s is used to connect.
 From that connection, the other nodes in the cluster are discovered.
 If that `ContactPoint` is unreachable on `connect`, then another is used, which is why we add all three.

-You might be familiar with `PreparedStatement`s, since they are analogous to features of the same name that are offered by other databases.
+You might be familiar with `PreparedStatement`, since it's analogous to features of the same name that are offered by other databases.
 The statement is parsed, and held at the server ready to be used and reused.
-The following calls to `bind` and `execute` populate and send the data to the server for execution.
-While there are simpler methods for one-off execution, this is a useful feature to be aware of.
+The calls to `bind` and `execute` populate and send the data to the server for execution.
+Simpler methods for one-off execution are available, but this is a useful feature to be aware of.

 To prove that the script works, go back to your `cqlsh` and query the table.